-Last week we got some great news.
+In October we got some great news.
 Ruralite Services’ Brandon Pomrenke earned his title as a Certified Cooperative Communicator from the National Rural Electric Cooperative Association.
-He will be promoted from associate editor to assistant editor.
+He was promoted from associate editor to assistant editor.

 The certification honors communications skills and electric cooperative industry competency.
 To earn his CCC, Brandon submitted a portfolio of work and passed an intense four-hour examination.